Welcome

 Everyone has their individualized needs that bring them to counselling.
 At RSCS we strive to understand your needs and work toward a hopeful future with changes that enhance you and your relationships.
 Our specialties include: Trauma, sexual issues, anger, domestic violence, parenting, grief, anxiety, depression, pain management, and addiction counselling.
 Our expertise includes working with individuals with developmental disabilities, capacity assessments, and risk assessments.

-When a crisis takes place in the work place, we can offer help, support, and appropriate intervention.
+Critical Incident Stress Debriefing When a crisis takes place in the workplace, we can offer help, support, and appropriate intervention.
 We understand the detrimental impact of a critical incident or a sudden loss of life in a work setting.
 Randy Scott has been a Critical Incident Stress Debriefer for over 20 years.

-Randy Scott Clinical Services has social workers working with clients by phone or Zoom at this time.
+Randy Scott Clinical Services has social workers working with clients in person, by phone, and/or via Zoom.

 To request services or to learn more about our services please call or email: